RobbinLawJavaScript/javascript-demos/hb-loops-arrays/exercise/docs/specs.md

       currentImg -= 1;
     }
     // display the new current image
-    document.querySelector('.carousel>img').src = 'images/'
+    document.querySelector('.carousel>img').src = `./img/${images[currentImg]}`;
-    + images[currentImg];
   }
 });
 ```

-You should now have a basic working carousel, with a huge flaw… what happens when you try view the next image and there is no next image, or previous image?
+You should now have a basic working carousel, with a huge flaw… what happens when you try to view the next image and there is no next image, or previous image?